-Your unit coordinator for BMSC11005 Foundations of Biochemistry is Corine Ting.
-You can contact me using the forum on the unit's Moodle site or alternatively through email (c.ting@cqu.edu.au) or on 0749309600.
+Your unit coordinator for BMSC11005 Foundations of Biochemistry is Sue Burgess.
+You can contact me using the forum on the unit's Moodle site or alternatively through email, s.j.burgess@cqu.edu.au.
 The forum for this unit is continuously monitored and you can expect a response within 24-48 hours of posting your question.
 As the name suggests, this unit will provide you with foundation knowledge of biochemistry in relation to your profession.
 BMSC11005 Foundations of Biochemistry is a core unit in several courses, including:

-- Bachelor of Paramedic Sciences
+Bachelor of Paramedic Sciences

+Bachelor of Medical Science (Pathway to Medicine) - Note: that students of CM17 Pathway to Medicine course are expected to attend scheduled classes - lectures, tutorials and practicals at their campus of enrolment.

-- Bachelor of Medical Sciences
+Bachelor of Medical Sciences (Specialisation)

-- Bachelor of Medical Laboratory Science
+Bachelor of Medical Laboratory Science (Honours)

-- Bachelor of Sciences (Chiropractic)
+Bachelor of Sciences (Chiropractic)

-- Bachelor of Science
+Bachelor of Science

-- Bachelor of Environmental Science
+Bachelor of Environmental Science

 The relevance of biochemistry in each specific discipline will be exemplified through the use of discipline-specific examples provided throughout the lectures and tutorials.
 Tutorials are delivered each week via ZOOM.
 During these tutorials, we will work through the weekly study questions that are provided to you on the Moodle site.
 These weekly study questions will help you apply knowledge learned during the weekly lecture and prepare you for the assessments.
 You will get the most benefit from the tutorials if you watch the weekly lectures beforehand and attempt the weekly study questions.
 You are strongly encouraged to participate in tutorials.
 Weekly revision quizzes are also provided to reinforce the knowledge you have gained from the lectures and to support your learning experience in this unit.
 As per Australian educational standards, you are expected to commit 150 hours of engagement to your study of this unit.
-This is broken down as:

-- 2 - 3 hours per week watching recorded lectures and revising the content through study notes - 3 - 4 hours per week completing the weekly study questions and weekly revision quizzes on the unit's Moodle site - 1 - 2 hours per week attending the weekly tutorial and reflecting on your answers to the weekly study questions - 3 - 4 hours per week preparing your assessments or studying for your online test
+This is broken down as: 2 - 3 hours per week watching recorded lectures and revising the content through study notes 3 - 4 hours per week completing the weekly study questions and weekly revision quizzes on the unit's Moodle site 1 - 2 hours per week attending the weekly tutorial and reflecting on your answers to the weekly study questions 3 - 4 hours per week preparing your assessments or studying for your online test.